snowplow-archive/snowplow.github.com/_posts/2015-06-05-spark-streaming-example-project-0.1.0-released.md

 vagrant@spark-streaming-example-project:/$ cd /vagrant
  ```

 Then, get your keys and "inv create_profile" in the vagrant box.
+I'm giving the profile name of "my-profile" and setting the region to "us-east-1".
 ```bash
 $ inv create_profile my-profile
 AWS Access Key ID [None]: ADD_YOUR_ACCESS_KEY_HERE